runabol/tork/README.md

 You can specify which type of datastore to use using the `-datastore` flag.

-**In Memory**:

-The default implementation.
+`inmemory`: the default implementation.
 Typically isn't suitable for production because all state will be lost upon restart.

-**Postgres**:

-Uses a [Postgres](https://www.postgresql.org) database as the underlying implementation.
+`postgres`: uses a [Postgres](https://www.postgresql.org) database as the underlying implementation.
+Example:

 1. Start Postgres DB: